xbybshd/xbybshd.github.io/_pages/about.md

   - /about.html
 ---

-I am graduated from Fudan university and I am a c++ programer in Kuaishou Technology.
+I was graduated from Fudan university and I am a c++ programer in Kuaishou Technology.
 I am also applying for Phd now.

 My intersts are about computational structural biology, but I also like learning the math, physics, chemistry, computer science.